 Africa Born was created from our partners’ deep love and affinity for Africa’s wild spaces – and a firm hope that our guests will come to share our affection and respect for this precious continent.
 Both Sam and Paolo are third generation Kenyans and we work with a proud and dedicated Kenyan team, to ensure that all our safaris are ‘homegrown’ and utterly unique.

 To the Maasai people who knew him as a boy, Sam Stogdale was always destined for a prominent position in the safari trade.
-The son of renowned Kenyan hotelier David Stogdale, Sam spent much of his formative years with the young tribesmen who were training to become lodge managers and guides under his father’s tutelage.
-His godfather was the legendary John ole Parmasau, who would go on to become one of East Africa’s most celebrated Maasai guides.
-As mentoring pedigrees go, Sam had few equals.
+The son of renowned Kenyan hotelier David Stogdale, Sam spent much of his formative years with the young tribesmen who were training to become guides under his father’s tutelage.
+His godfather is the legendary Maasai warrior, John ole Parmasau, who went on to become one of East Africa’s most celebrated guides.

-Since launching his own company, Africa Born, in 2011, Sam and his business partner Paolo, have established a reputation as one of the continent’s finest true ‘beach and bush’ outfitters.
-Sam’s specialities are the game-ruled plains of southern Kenya – and particularly the sweeping Mara-Serengeti ecosystem, considered by many the single-most important wildlife sanctuary on Earth.
+Since launching his own company, Africa Born, in 2011, Sam and his business partner, Paolo Parazzi, have established a reputation as two of the continent’s finest ‘beach and bush’ outfitters.
+Sam’s specialties are the game-ruled plains of southern Kenya – and particularly the sweeping Mara-Serengeti ecosystem, considered by many to be the single-most important wildlife sanctuary on Earth.

-It was in the Mara that Sam cut his teeth as a young guide: walking in the conservancies that line its borders, studying the Maasais’ legendary bush skills, fixing vehicles in rudimentary workshops.
-By the age of 15 he was a certified guide, and at 17, he travelled to South Africa to complete the definitive FGASA Professional Safari Guide course.
-Along the way, he also picked up advanced qualifications in trail guiding, birding and game tracking – making him, at the time, one of Kenya’s most qualified young guides.
+It was in the Mara that Sam cut his teeth as a young guide: walking in the conservancies that line its borders, studying the Maasais’ legendary bush skills.
+By the age of 15, he was a certified guide and, at 17, traveled to South Africa to complete the definitive FGASA Professional Safari Guide course.
+Along the way, he picked up advanced qualifications in trail guiding, birding and game tracking – making him, at the time, one of Kenya’s most qualified young guides.

 Sam is usually accompanied on safari by his wife Antonia, widely regarded as one of the finest chefs in the safari business.
 Trained at Leith’s Cookery School in London, Antonia has helped many of Kenya’s leading camps and lodges – as well as several K&D partners – to train their chefs and design their menus.
-Her participation guarantees Sam’s guests the very finest fare to be had in the bush anywhere!
+She now runs her own cookery school at their home in the bush in the foothills of Mount Kenya.
+Her role guarantees Sam’s guests enjoy the very finest fare to be had in the bush anywhere!